-The Merger is accounted for as a reverse recapitalization in accordance with GAAP.
-Under this method of accounting, Ventoux was treated as the "acquired" company for financial reporting purposes.
+The Merger is accounted for as a reverse recapitalization in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP").
+Under the guidance in ASC 805, Business Combinations, Ventoux was treated as the "acquired" company for financial reporting purposes.
+This determination was primarily based on Presto having a majority of the voting power of the post-combination company, Presto's senior management comprising substantially all of the senior management of the post-combination company, the relative size of Presto compared to Ventoux, and Presto's operations comprising the ongoing operations of the post-combination company.
 Accordingly, for accounting purposes, the Merger was treated as the equivalent of Legacy Presto issuing stock for the net assets of Ventoux, accompanied by a recapitalization.
 Accordingly, all historical financial information presented in the unaudited condensed consolidated financial statements represents the accounts of Presto and its wholly owned subsidiaries as if Legacy Presto is the predecessor to the Company.
 The shares and net loss per common share, prior to the Merger, have been retroactively restated as shares reflecting the Exchange Ratio established in the Merger (0.8099 shares of Company common stock for every one share of Legacy Presto common stock).